grahamrgriffiths/grahamrgriffiths.github.io/_drafts/2015-07-02-performance-testing-with-fabric-jenkins-jmeter.md

 ![Response Graph]({{"/img/2015-07-02-performance-testing-with-fabric-jenkins-jmeter/responseTimeGraph.png" | prepend: site.baseurl | prepend: site.url }})

+This show's me how response time of a widely used page has improved per build, the jenkins builds detail the changes too.

 ## The fabric script
 The essence of this script is to run jmx files found in the directories listed above.
 I use the command line arguments to setup parameters for